takaswie/hinoko-rs/hinoko/README.md

 * dox

-   * Suppress probing hinoko library.
+   * Suppress detection of installed hinoko library.
 It's automatically enabled when generating documentation in docs.rs.

 ## Repository

-The hinoko-sys crate is maintained by Takashi Sakamoto.
+The hinoko crate is maintained by Takashi Sakamoto for upstream of Linux FireWire subsystem.
-The remote repository is located in <https://github.com/takaswie/hinoko-rs/>.
+The remote repository locates in <https://git.kernel.org/pub/scm/libs/ieee1394/hinoko-rs.git/>.

 ## Support

-If finding issue, please file it in <https://github.com/takaswie/hinoko-rs/>.
+If finding issue, please file it in <https://github.com/takaswie/hinoko-rs/> which is the mirror of upstream for user support and continuous integration.

 ## Sample programs
 Some programs are available under `examples` directory.